electron/electron/docs/api/web-frame.md

 * `capacity` Integer

-Attemp to set the capacity of resource cache for the renderer process in bytes
+Attempt to set the capacity of resource cache for the renderer process in bytes

 Note if current cached resource size is larger than newly specified capacity, Electron will schedule to prune cached resources until it reaches below new capacity.